aguytech/oracle-java-installer/README.md

 # oracle-java-installer

-# NOTE: This script will no longer be updated!
+# DEPRECATED
 The porpose of this script was to help the instalation of Autopsy for Linux, but since version 4.13 it changed to OpenJDK.
+So, for that reason this script will no longer be updated!

 ----------------------------